tymyrddin/red-app/source/index.rst

 A canopy of apple-blossom
 ===================================================

 TL/DR: Many web applications can still easily be exploited to gain unauthorised access to sensitive data and webservers.
-Threats include SQL Injection, Code Injection, XSS, and Cookie poisoning.

-Notes on techniques based on, and writeups of, Portswigger Labs and challenges and CTFs done in vulnerable web application lab environments.
+Notes on techniques based on, and writeups of, Portswigger Labs, Root-me challenges and TryHackMe CTFs.

 .. image:: _static/images/in-progress.png
   :alt: Forever in progress ...